-Personal and Social Skills
+Personal and social skills

 Using techniques such as role play, reflection and group discussion, children are taught to develop self-awareness, empathy, resilience, self-management and social skills.
-Lessons and resources are designed and selected to help children address topics at an age appropriate level.
-These lessons support children in setting aspirational goals, coping with difficult situations and dealing with interpersonal issues such as falling out with friends.
+Lessons and resources are designed to help children address topics at an age appropriate level.
+Children are supported in setting aspirational goals, coping with difficult situations and dealing with interpersonal issues such as falling out with friends.

-As well as physical health, lessons in PSHE link with our Art of Brilliance work to ensure that children understand the importance of mental wellbeing and good mental health: children reflect on how to recognise and talk about their emotions and how to look after their own and others’ mental wellbeing.
+Lessons in PSHE link with our Art of Brilliance work to ensure that children understand the importance of mental wellbeing and good mental health: children reflect on how to recognise and talk about their emotions and how to look after their own and others’ mental wellbeing.